-The Office of Facilities Design & Construction coordinates space planning, design, and construction of all capital projects funded from off-campus revenue sources.
+The Office of Facilities Design and Construction coordinates space planning, design and construction of all capital projects funded from off-campus revenue sources.
 These sources include the State University Construction Fund and the Dormitory Authority of the State of New York.

 Smaller scale modifications and improvements, which are typically funded locally, are limited by resources and scheduling opportunities.
-Locally funded project proposals for this type of work in academic departments should be submitted via a Project Initiation.
-Request to the Office of Facilities Design & Construction at 165 Wilber Hall.
+Locally funded project proposals for this type of work in academic departments should be submitted via a Project Initiation Request to the Office of Facilities Design and Construction, 165 Wilber Hall.
 Once logged for tracking purposes, locally funded requests will be routed to Facilities Maintenance Operations for action.

 Instructional Support and Library Services

-Penfield Library, located in the center of the campus, has a collection of over 450,000 volumes, 1,280 print periodicals, 135,000 government documents, microform and media materials, and in electronic resources, 9,000 journals, 4,500 books, and hundreds of databases.
-In addition to us holdings, the library provides service in the areas of circulation, collection development, interlibrary loan, Library instruction, reserves, and special collections.
+Penfield Library, located in the center of the campus, has a large collection of print periodicals, government documents, microform and media materials, journals, books and hundreds of databases.
+In addition to its holdings, the library provides service in the areas of circulation, collection development, interlibrary loan, library instruction, reserves and special collections.

-1. Online Catalog Penfield's online catalog may be searched from computer stations in the library or from any computer with an Internet connection.
-Penfield is a pilot library for SONY'S new library management system, ExLibris.
-At some future time, library users will be able to search the catalogs of all SUNY libraries from a central database.
+1. Online Catalog: Penfield's online catalog may be searched from computer stations in the library or from any computer with an Internet connection.
+Penfield is a pilot library for SUNY'S library management system, ExLibris, which allows library users to search the catalogs of all SUNY libraries from a central database.

-2, Liaison librarian Each department has a liaison librarian whose responsibilities include collection development, library instruction, and, in general, interpreting library policies.
+2. Liaison librarian: Each academic department has a liaison librarian whose responsibilities include collection development, library instruction and, in general, interpreting library policies.
 These subject librarians are listed on the library's home page.
-They can be very helpful to facility in their departments.
+They can be very helpful to faculty in their departments.

-Library Instruction — Library faculty work closely with then academic departments to provide course related instruction for classes with a library research component.
+Library Instruction: Library faculty work closely with their academic departments to provide course-related instruction for classes with a library research component.
 At least two weeks before the class, call 312-3566 or 312-4267 to schedule a class.

 3. Circulation/Reserves/Interlibrary Loan (Access Services)

-Inter-library Loan/Document Delivery - Materials which the library does not hold, in either a physical or electronic format, may be borrowed from another library.
+Inter-library Loan/Document Delivery: Materials which the library does not hold, in either a physical or electronic format, may be borrowed from another library.
 Only rarely are fees charged, and only when the lending library assesses a fee.
-Forms are available online from the library's home page, journal articles may be e-mailed to your account upon request.
+Forms are available online from the library's home page, and journal articles may be e-mailed to your account upon request.

-RefDesk - An e-mail service is available from the library's home page or direct e-mail to email@example.com.
-Short, factual questions, for example, statistics, facts, addresses, or phone numbers, may be requested electronically, (http://www.oswego.edu/library/askalibrarian.html)
+RefDesk: An e-mail service is available from the library's home page or direct e-mail to firstname.lastname@example.org.
+Short, factual questions -- for example, statistics, facts, addresses or phone numbers -- may be requested electronically.

-PLUS — Personalized Library Use Service offers students the opportunity to have an individual appointment with a librarian, usually the subject librarian for the discipline in which the student is doing research.
-Appointments may be requested at the Information Desk in person by calling 312-4267.
+PLUS: Personalized Library Use Service offers students the opportunity to have an individual appointment with a librarian, usually the subject librarian for the discipline in which the student is doing research.
+Appointments may be requested at the Information Desk in person or by calling 312-4267.

 5. Periodicals/Media Desk

-Periodicals —Bound copies of periodicals are arranged alphabetically in open slacks on the second floor.
+Periodicals: Bound copies of periodicals are arranged alphabetically in open stacks on the second floor.
 Current issues are located adjacent to the Periodicals/Media Desk, with heavily used rules kept behind the desk.
 Many more journals, over 9,000, are available full text on library databases.
-These databases may be searched over the Internet by anyone with an active campus computer account (available from Instructional Technologies in Snygg Hall).
+These databases may be searched over the Internet by anyone with an active campus computer account.

-Instructional Media Collection — Formerly in Lanigan, this collection is now located behind the Periodicals/Media Desk.
-These videos are listed on the online catalog.
+Instructional Media Collection: These videos are listed on the online catalog.
 Faculty may reserve videos in person by calling 312-3560 or online from the library's homepage.
 With advance notice, arrangements may also be made to deliver videos to a faculty member's office or classroom.
 Circulation is limited to faculty and to those students for whom a faculty member is willing to assume responsibility.

-Other Media — The library maintains a circulating collection of videos, CDS and audiocassettes, all of-which are listed on the online catalog.
+Other Media: The library maintains a circulating collection of videos, CDs and audiocassettes, all of which are listed on the online catalog.
 There are individual and group listening areas.
-In the Microfilm and microfiche collections are housed near the Periodicals /Media Desk with reader/printer machines nearby.
+The microfilm and microfiche collections are housed near the Periodicals/Media Desk with reader/printer machines nearby.

 6. Other Services

-Special Collections — 1ocated in the basement of the library, this area is responsible for the college Archives, the local and regional history book and manuscript collections, the rare book collection and the Oral History Program, Special Collections maintains limited open hours.
+Special Collections: Located in the basement of the library, this area is responsible for the college Archives, the local and regional history book and manuscript collections, the rare book collection and the Oral History Program.
+Special Collections maintains limited open hours.
 Its reading room is available to instructors wishing to utilize the collections in their courses.
 Arrangements may be made for a single class meeting or for a full term by calling 312-3567.

-Campus Information Service's includes Administrative Technologies, Instructional Technologies, Network Services, Technology Business and Technology User Support.
+Campus Technology Services includes Administrative Technologies, Instructional Technologies, Network Services, Technology Business and Technology User Support.

 The office provides support for virtually all administrative departments.
 Faculty and staff also enjoy support for test scoring arid questionnaire analysis using an NCS Opscan 8 scanner.
 Class lists via email are offered upon request.

 Campus networks and off-campus connections to the Internet are maintained by Network Services.
-The campus has a high-speed fiber optic backbone operating at 625 Mbits/sec that currently connects all campus buildings.
-Ethernet connections are available in faculty and staff offices, labs, classrooms, and all residence halls.
-Students can subscribe to Res Net (Ethernet) services in their residence hall rooms by paying an annual connection fee of $98, Additional Res-Net information (minimum supported computer configurations, application information, etc,) is available online at: www.oswego.edu/cts/resnet.html.
+The campus has a high-speed fiber optic backbone that currently connects all campus buildings.
+Ethernet connections are available in faculty and staff offices, labs, classrooms and all residence halls.
+Students can subscribe to Res Net (Ethernet) services in their residence hall rooms by paying an annual connection fee.
+Additional Res-Net information (minimum supported computer configurations, application information, etc.) is available online.